2000RahulJoshi/Responsive-Website/Readme.md

 # Introduction :-
-### This is a mobile responsive landing page that I have designed using html, css .
+### This is a mobile responsive landing page that I have designed using html, css and flex-box property.

 # Overview :-